-Images are a very important part of your content, not just an embellishing addition.
-They play a vital part on your blog.
+Images are an essential part of your content, not just an embellishing addition.
+They play a vital role in your blog.
 After all, you add them for a purpose.
 So why image optimization in WordPress is so important?

 Big images will make your website work slower; loading will take more time, which may dishearten your readers as well as lower your rating in Google, which takes into account the speed of the site in the search rankings.

-Optimize your images in order to speed up your site.
+Optimize your images to speed up your site.

 STAGE 1.
-Image optimization in WordPress – Before you upload images to you WordPress site.
+Image optimization in WordPress – Before you upload images to your WordPress site.

-The best file format for saving images is JPEG (although it’s true that JPEG lowers the quality, it also lowers size of the file, which is more important)
+The best file format for saving images is JPEG (although it’s true that JPEG lowers the quality, it also reduces the size of the file, which is more important)

-PNG – it’s great for saving icons and logo, as well as anywhere you need transparent images (PNG – higher Quality, higher file size)
+PNG – it’s great for saving icons and logo, as well as anywhere you need transparent images (PNG – higher quality, larger file size)

 2. Rename your images